Research and Data

 At Green-Jakobsen, we classify human capital as assets, not resources.
-Companies implement comprehensive strategies for financial and physical assets to get the highest possible return, and by working with human assets rather than resources, we emphasise the need to optimise, manage, and care for what is the shipping companies’ biggest expense, the workforce.
-By incorporating Green-Jakobsen’s Five Pillars of Human Performance, your human capital will successfully generate value for people, planet, and profit.
+Companies implement comprehensive strategies for financial and physical assets to get the highest possible return.
+Likewise, by working with humans as assets rather than resources, we emphasise the need to develop, manage, and care for what is the shipping companies’ biggest expense—the workforce.

-Green-Jakobsen can provide you with combined qualitative and quantitative data to strengthen the focus on areas that need attention which is fundamental for deciding human performance initiatives.
+Green-Jakobsen can provide you with a combination of qualitative and quantitative data to strengthen your focus on areas that need attention, which is fundamental for deciding on human performance initiatives.

 Collective Intelligence

-Green-Jakobsen’s collective intelligence research shows direct correlation between psychological safety (Gallo, A. (2024) What is psychological safety?
-Harvard Business Review) and task-focus development.
-By following the development of collective intelligence, our clients have been able to track vessel performance to mitigate risk, identify underperforming vessels and report ESG development.
+Green-Jakobsen’s collective intelligence research shows a direct correlation between psychological safety1 and task-focused development.
+By following the development of collective intelligence, our clients have been able to track vessel performance to mitigate risk, identify underperforming vessels, and report ESG development.

-The example below shows the effect of Green-Jakobsen’s 5 pillars of Human Performance’s effect on collective intelligence over time.
+The example below shows the effect of Green-Jakobsen’s 5 Pillars of Human Performance on collective intelligence over time.

-The collective intelligence score gives companies revolutionary tools to highlight at-risk vessels in their fleet.
+The collective intelligence score provides companies with revolutionary tools to highlight at-risk vessels in their fleet.
 At-risk vessels are proven to be more susceptible to Port State Control detentions and underperforming vetting results.

 Green-Jakobsen assists companies in getting an overview of factors that influence both vessel operation and people’s performance.